 All dimensions are approximate and may be subject to change.

-The intended lifetime of the wheelchair is 5 years.
+The intended lifetime of this product is 5 years.
 Please DO NOT use or fit any 3rd party components to the wheelchair unless they are officially approved by Sunrise Medical.